-With total assets of around €1.5 trillion as of the end of June 2019, Banco Santander S.A.
+With total assets of around €1.5 trillion as of year-end 2019, Banco Santander S.A.
 (Spain) (Santander) is Spain's largest banking group and ranks among the 15 largest banking groups in Europe.
-The group has ample geographical diversification, with only 13% of its net profit generated in Spain and around 50% in developing markets (excluding the corporate centre) as of the end of June 2019.
+The group has ample geographical diversification, with only 15% of its net profit generated in Spain and around 50% in developing markets (excluding the corporate centre) as of year-end 2019.
 Retail banking accounts for 75%1 of the group's total attributable profit.
-As of the end of June 2019, the group had 142 million customers, with Brazil accounting for the largest share (31%).
+As of year-end 2019, the group had 145 million customers, with Brazil accounting for the largest share (32%), followed by the UK with 17%.